castacks/trajairnet/README.md

 wget https://kilthub.cmu.edu/ndownloader/articles/14866251/versions/1
 ```

-Unzip files as required.
+Unzip files in place as required.

 ## TrajAirNet

 ### Model Training

-For training data we can choose between the 4 subsets of data labelled 7days1, 7days1, 7days1, 7days1 or the entire dataset 111_days.
+For training data we can choose between the 4 training subsets of data labelled 7days1, 7days1, 7days1, 7days1 or the entire dataset 111_days.
 For example, to train with 7days1 use:

 `python train.py --dataset_name 7days1`